Figure Paintings 2014-2016

 As these paintings developed, I became less inclined to use transfer prints, increasingly relying solely on brushwork.
 I also made use of hand-cut stencils.

 An example is The Scrabblers.
-It was started in 2015, but it was not finished until the following year and shortly before I left Park Royal.
+It was started in 2015, but it was not finished until the following year, shortly before I left Park Royal.

 Before leaving Park Royal, I completed Against the Tide.
-Again this work demonstrates a more painterly technique.
-This was particularly suited to the rendering of the background, where ghost-like figures inhabit a seascape.
+This is a very much an allegorical work, and a very political one that demonstrates a more painterly technique.
+This was particularly suited to the rendering of the background, where ghost-like figures merge into a seascape.